Find out how much electric vehicles cost to buy and run and where to find charging stations in NSW.

 A taxi fleet operator who travels 110,000 km each year could save $8,000 in fuel costs by using an electric vehicle.

 You can use the Australian Government's Green Vehicle Guide to compare annual fuel costs, energy and fuel consumption of different types of vehicles.

 Registration of electric vehicles

 Electric vehicles and some low emission petrol-electric hybrid vehicles receive a concession on motor vehicle tax.
-You can save between $40 and $160 on registration costs depending on the tare weight of your car and whether you use it for business or private purposes.
+There is a small discount on registration costs depending on the tare weight of your car and whether you use it for business or private purposes.

 The discount to the motor vehicle weight tax is automatically applied when you register your car.

 - be petrol-electric hybrid, diesel-electric hybrid, plug-in hybrid or electric

 - have CO2 emissions lower than 150 grams/kilometre (g/km) in the 'combined' driving cycle

 Number plate labelling of electric cars

 All electric, hybrid and hydrogen vehicles manufactured or modified after 1 January 2019 must have a safety label placed on the front and rear number plates.
 Find out what you need to do to correctly label your electric car.